ni/measurement-plugin-python/docs/README.md

 ### Executing the Example Measurements

+1. Start the discovery service if not already started.
-1. Run/Debug the measurement(`measurement.py`) by following the steps discussed in the section ["Steps to run the measurement service".](#steps-to-run-the-measurement-service)
+2. Run/Debug the measurement file (`measurement.py`) after activating the `.venv`.
+For detailed info check the section ["Steps to run/debug the measurement service".](#steps-to-rundebug-the-measurement-service)

 ---

-## Quick Start
+## Developing Measurements: Quick Start

+This section provides instructions to develop custom python measurement services using NIMS.

 ### Installation

-Make sure the system has the recommended python version is installed.Download the `ni_measurement_service-x.x.x.x.tar.gz` and install the NIMS Framework using [pip](https://pip.pypa.io/).
+Make sure the system has the recommended python version is installed.
+Download the `ni_measurement_service-x.x.x.x.tar.gz` and install the NIMS Framework using [pip](https://pip.pypa.io/).

 ``` cmd
 REM Activate the required virtual environment if any.